DGretta/Music/tooling/ms20_common_mistakes_section.md

 6. Draw or record MIDI notes - MS-20 should respond

 **Solution (Windows):**
+1. Download and install KORG USB-MIDI driver from Korg website FIRST
-1. Connect MS-20 Mini to Windows PC
+2. Connect MS-20 Mini to Windows PC via USB
-2. Windows should recognize as class-compliant device
+3. Windows should now recognize "MS-20 mini" as MIDI device
-3. If not recognized, download KORG USB-MIDI driver from Korg website
 4. In DAW MIDI settings, enable "MS-20 mini"
 5. Create MIDI track with output set to "MS-20 mini"

+**Alternative: Use 5-pin MIDI IN instead:**
+- Connect MIDI interface's MIDI OUT to MS-20 Mini's MIDI IN jack
+- No drivers needed for standard MIDI interface
+- Same functionality as USB MIDI (Channel 1 fixed)
+- Useful if USB driver issues persist or for hardware sequencers

 **If Still Not Working:**
 - Try different USB cable (some are power-only, no data)